atsushieno/aap-juce/README.md

 The copied project has overwritten .jucer project (or sometimes different .jucer file than the original aside) that you can keep working with Projucer and Android Studio without creating patched source tree over and over again.
 But any changes made to the source code has to be backported to the original source tree.
-And if you indeed need to perform this process, run `make copy-and-patch-app-sources` which will recreate the application source tree.
+And if you *indeed* need to perform this process (you usually don't), run `make copy-and-patch-app-sources` which will recreate the application source tree.

-In any case, before performing this task, you need this "modified version of `.jucer` file".
+In any case, before performing this task, you need this "modified" version of the `.jucer` file.
 This work is too verbose to explain here.
 I wrote the details later in this README ("Rewriting .jucer file for AAP").

 Once you are done with the modified .jucer file, you still need `aap_metadata.xml` for your project, so run `make update-aap-metadata` or `make update-aap-metadata-cmake` to generate it (explained later too).
 Copy it somewhere with some identical name, typically under `apps`.